hallard/Battery-Voltage-Measure/README.md

 ## Detailed Description

-You only need 4 wires:
+You only need 3 or 4 wires depending on what you need to achieve

 - VBat (connected to + of the battery)
 - GND  (connected to - of the battery)